GTAC: A Generative Transformer for Approximate Circuits: Introduction

 \section{Introduction}

-The relentless advancement of integrated circuits, fueled by Moore's Law and the surge in AI and IoT applications, demands groundbreaking innovations in electronic design automation (EDA). \qadd{An important step in the EDA flow is logic synthesis.} \qdel{Within conventional EDA flows,}\qadd{Traditional} logic synthesis \qdel{prioritizes logical equivalence to guarantee}\qadd{always ensures} functional correctness~\cite{mishchenko2006improvements}.
-Yet, this rigid requirement often \qdel{yields suboptimal outcomes in}\qadd{limits further improvement in} power, performance, and area (PPA)\qdel{, as it restricts the design space to precise mappings, curtailing optimization potential in resource-limited settings}. \qadd{Targeting error-tolerant applications like image processing and data analytics~\cite{wang2024multi, shi2025alignment, armeniakos2022approximate, panteleaki2025leveraging}, approximate computing relaxes the rigid requirement on functional equivalence by allowing controlled inaccuracy to significantly improve PPA.}
+\qdel{The relentless advancement of integrated circuits, fueled by Moore's \qdel{Law}\qadd{law} and the surge in AI and IoT applications, demands groundbreaking innovations in electronic design automation (EDA).
+An important step in the EDA flow is logic synthesis.} \qadd{Logic synthesis is an important step in electronic design automation (EDA).} \qdel{Within conventional EDA flows,}\qadd{Traditional} logic synthesis \qdel{prioritizes logical equivalence to guarantee}\qadd{always ensures} functional correctness~\cite{mishchenko2006improvements}.
+Yet, this rigid requirement often \qdel{yields suboptimal outcomes in}\qadd{limits further improvement in} power, performance, and area (PPA)\qdel{, as it restricts the design space to precise mappings, curtailing optimization potential in resource-limited settings}. \qadd{Targeting error-tolerant applications like image processing and data analytics~\cite{wang2024multi, shi2025alignment, wangunicircuit, armeniakos2022approximate, panteleaki2025leveraging}, approximate computing relaxes the rigid requirement on functional equivalence by allowing controlled inaccuracy to significantly improve PPA.}